Kotlin/kotlinx.coroutines/docs/flow.md

 Then we end up with a flow of flows (`Flow<Flow<String>>`) that needs to be _flattened_ into a single flow for further processing.
 Collections and sequences have [flatten][Sequence.flatten] and [flatMap][Sequence.flatMap] operators for this.
-However, due the asynchronous nature of flows they call for different _modes_ of flattening, as such, there is a family of flattening operators on flows.
+However, due to the asynchronous nature of flows they call for different _modes_ of flattening, as such, there is a family of flattening operators on flows.

 #### flatMapConcat